 By excluding from its articles of impeachment the bombing of Cambodia and other covert attacks during the Vietnam War, the House Judiciary Committee strictly limited the scope of Richard Nixon's accountability.

 After her death, Dickey Chapelle’s editor at National Geographic paid tribute to the gutsy war correspondent he knew.

 Editor's Note: Bill Garrett was Dickey Chapelle's primary contact at National Geographic and often worked with her on assignments in the field.
 He wrote these observations about his friend and colleague shortly after her death.
-We reprint them with permission.

 The award-winning photojournalist broke gender barriers and was the first American female reporter killed in combat in Vietnam.